JetBrains/kotlin-web-site/pages/docs/reference/reflection.md

 ```
 </div>

-### Interoperability With Java Reflection
+### Interoperability with Java reflection

-On the Java platform, standard library contains extensions for reflection classes that provide a mapping to and from Java
+On the JVM platform, standard library contains extensions for reflection classes that provide a mapping to and from Java
   reflection objects (see package `kotlin.reflect.jvm`).
 For example, to find a backing field or a Java method that serves as a getter for a Kotlin property, you can say something like this:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>

 ```kotlin
 import kotlin.reflect.jvm.*